-- "balance precinct development lot" of a mixed use scheme means the lot that may remain after a community development lot is subdivided by a precinct plan; - "body corporate roll", in relation to a community body corporate or precinct body corporate, means the body corporate roll mentioned in section 178;

-- "boundary adjustment plan" means a plan that adjusts the boundary of a lot within the site; - "building management committee" means the building management committee for a management statement; - "building unit lot" means a lot shown on a building units plan; - "building units plan" has the meaning given by the Building Units and Group Titles Act 1980, - "canal" has the meaning given by the Canals Act 1958; - "chief executive" means the chief executive of the department; - "chief executive (valuations)" means the chief executive within the meaning of the Valuation of Land Act 1944; - "community body corporate", in relation to community development lots and community property lots, means the body incorporated by the registration of the community plan; - "community development lot" of a mixed use scheme means a lot on the community plan that is not a community property lot; - "community facilities" of a mixed use scheme means facilities on community property; - "community plan", in relation to a mixed use scheme, means the plan or plans subdividing the site into- - (a) at least 1 community development lot; and - (b) at least 1 community property lot; - "community plan of amalgamation" means a plan for the amalgamation of 2 or more community development lots; - "community plan of subdivision" means a plan for the subdivision of a community development lot; - "community property" of a mixed use scheme means the community property lots of the scheme; - "community property lot" of a mixed use scheme means a lot shown on the community plan as community property; - "community thoroughfare" of a mixed use scheme means a part of the community property that is to provide access to community development lots;
+- "balance precinct development lot" of a mixed use scheme means the lot that may remain after a community development lot is subdivided by a precinct plan. - "body corporate roll", in relation to a community body corporate or precinct body corporate, means the body corporate roll mentioned in section 178. - "boundary adjustment plan" means a plan that adjusts the boundary of a lot within the site. - "building management committee" means the building management committee for a management statement. - "building unit lot" means a lot shown on a building units plan. - "building units plan" has the meaning given by the Building Units and Group Titles Act 1980. - "canal" has the meaning given by the Canals Act 1958. - "chief executive" means the chief executive of the department. - "chief executive (valuations)" means the chief executive within the meaning of the Valuation of Land Act 1944. - "community body corporate", in relation to community development lots and community property lots, means the body incorporated by the registration of the community plan. - "community development lot" of a mixed use scheme means a lot on the community plan that is not a community property lot. - "community facilities" of a mixed use scheme means facilities on community property. - "community plan", in relation to a mixed use scheme, means the plan or plans subdividing the site into- - (a) at least 1 community development lot; and - (b) at least 1 community property lot. - "community plan of amalgamation" means a plan for the amalgamation of 2 or more community development lots. - "community plan of subdivision" means a plan for the subdivision of a community development lot.

-- "comprehensive resolution", in relation to a community body corporate or precinct body corporate, means a resolution- - (a) that is passed at a properly convened meeting of the body corporate; and - (b) for which the members that vote in favour have not less than 75% of the voting entitlements recorded in its body corporate roll; - "drainage" includes drainage for the product of rain, storm, soakage, a spring or seepage; - "floating building" means a building constructed or to be constructed on a floatation system that- - (a) is or is to be supported by water; and - (b) is not intended for or useable in navigation; and - (c) is or is to be permanently moored; - "future development area" has the meaning given by section 35; - "group title lot" means a lot shown on a group titles plan; - "group titles plan" has the meaning given by the Building Units and Group Titles Act 1980, - "management statement" has the meaning given by section 133; - "mixed use development" means a development, or proposed development, that consists of 2 or more different classes of uses; - "mixed use scheme" means a scheme for a mixed use development approved by the Governor in Council under this Act, and includes any amendments of the scheme and any approval of a subsequent stage; - "ordinary resolution", in relation to a community body corporate, precinct body corporate or building management committee, means a resolution that is passed at a properly convened meeting of the body corporate or committee; - "original applicant" means the applicant for approval of a scheme, and includes the applicant's executors, administrators, successors and assigns; - "planning scheme" has the meaning given by the Local Government
+- "community property" of a mixed use scheme means the community property lots of the scheme. - "community property lot" of a mixed use scheme means a lot shown on the community plan as community property. - "community thoroughfare" of a mixed use scheme means a part of the community property that is to provide access to community development lots. - "comprehensive resolution", in relation to a community body corporate or precinct body corporate, means a resolution- - (a) that is passed at a properly convened meeting of the body corporate; and - (b) for which the members that vote in favour have not less than 75% of the voting entitlements recorded in its body corporate roll. - "drainage" includes drainage for the product of rain, storm, soakage, a spring or seepage. - "floating building" means a building constructed or to be constructed on a flotation system that- - (a) is or is to be supported by water; and - (b) is not intended for or useable in navigation; and - (c) is or is to be permanently moored.

+"future development area" has the meaning given by section 35.

+"group title lot" means a lot shown on a group titles plan.

+- "group titles plan" has the meaning given by the Building Units and Group Titles Act 1980. - "management statement" has the meaning given by section 133. - "mixed use development" means a development, or proposed development, that consists of 2 or more different classes of uses. - "mixed use scheme" means a scheme for a mixed use development approved by the Governor in Council under this Act, and includes any amendments of the scheme and any approval of a subsequent stage. - "ordinary resolution", in relation to a community body corporate, precinct body corporate or building management committee, means a resolution that is passed at a properly convened meeting of the body corporate or committee.